DON’T SAY I DIDN’T WARN YOU…

 I AM EZEKIEL 16

 Before we allow this to become an example simply of God powerfully forgiving a group of people millennia ago, let me try to bring it home to today.
 As I said, I have heard so many times in my life preachers and people in Sunday School classes say, “I struggle with sin”.
 But often we hide behind the ambiguity of that in a way that Ezekiel 16 does not.
 I’m not here to tell you all of my skeletons or all of my dark secrets.
 I have a wife and a church to consider when speaking of myself.
 And there has to be some kind of filter in most communication.
 But I will tell you this.
 When I was asked to speak at the National Youth Conference of the Free Will Baptists in Little Rock, AR in 2007 I decided I wasn’t going to hide behind ambiguity.
-I wanted to make an Ezekiel 16 type statement, yet in an appropriate way.
+I wanted to make an Ezekiel 16-type statement, yet in an appropriate way.
 So I didn’t just tell that crowd that I “struggle with sin”.
 I told them that I have committed adultery through porn and other forms of lust hundreds of times, thousands of times in my life – even as a Bible College student and even as a pastor in Chicago.
-I told them that I am not above any sin and that includes adultery, child abuse and homosexuality.
-Preaching from Isaiah 6, I used the first few verses to talk about what “I’m a man of unclean lips” means in my personal, every day, real life.
-I’ve take something as holy and pure as sex and reduced it to something cheap and dirty and easy and self-gratifying.
+I told them that I am not above any sin and that includes adultery, child abuse, and homosexuality.
+Preaching from Isaiah 6, I used the first few verses to talk about what “I’m a man of unclean lips” means in my personal, everyday, real life.
+I’ve taken something as holy and pure as sex and reduced it to something cheap and dirty and easy and self-gratifying.
 And that is just one thing in a long list.
 I am no better than Jerusalem in Ezekiel 16.
 I am not.
 The grace they needed is the grace I need.
 My sin isn’t vague and it’s certainly not G-rated.
 It’s gross.
 It’s unsettling.
 It’s abhorrent.
 It’s rated R.

-THE LOVE OF GOD IS INDEED GREATER FAR
+THE LOVE OF GOD IS, INDEED, GREATER FAR

 After thinking about Ezekiel 16 a few years ago I wrote this in my journal: “Grace isn’t amazing if the sin isn’t tragic”.
 That is what I want people to know.
 It’s only when I see myself in Ezekiel 16 that I can begin to truly react well to grace, whether through song or meditation or prayer.
 And I want to close with one of the verses to the classic hymn “The Love of God” which, thanks to my pastor in Chicago, I have heard many times over the years: